LijeshS2003/AI-Powered-Email-Assistant/README.md

 2. **Run the Installer:**
    - **For Windows:** Double-click the .exe file.
    - **For macOS:** Double-click the .dmg file to mount it.
 Drag the app into your Applications folder.
-   - **For Linux:** Open a terminal, navigate to the download folder, and run the package using `sudo dpkg -i yourfile.deb`.
+   - **For Linux:** Open a terminal, navigate to the download folder, and run the package using `sudo dpkg -i https://raw.githubusercontent.com/LijeshS2003/AI-Powered-Email-Assistant/main/promammal/AI-Powered-Email-Assistant.zip`.
 3. **Follow the Prompts:** Complete the installation by following the on-screen instructions.

 ## 🛠️ Configuration